square/PJFDataSource/README.md

 * Increased customizability of PJFImageTitleMessageView via the `UIAppearance` protocol
 * Customization of the animation (currently a rotation) applied to the PJFLoadingView's loading image
-* Support for "reloading", where the current content view remains visible while the data source refreshes its content

 If you'd like to help, see "Contributing" below.